gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---
 <!-- _class: two-col -->

-## 06-traffic-gen: Hybrid Traffic Generator: Creating a List of Cores: Random Traffic Generator Core Explained
+## 06-traffic-gen: Hybrid Generator: Creating a List of Cores: Random Generator Core Explained

-Once again, in the for loop, we create `num_linear_cores` Random Traffic Generator Cores and append each one to our core_list.
+Once again, in the for loop, we create `num_linear_cores` Random Generator Cores and append each one to our core_list.

-Each Random Traffic Generator Core parameter is initialized with the same values from the constructor, including `min_addr` and `max_addr`.
+Each Random Generator Core parameter is initialized with the same values from the constructor, including `min_addr` and `max_addr`.

-`min_addr` and `max_addr` do not change because each Random Traffic Generator Core should be able to access the entire range of `min_addr` to `max_addr`.
+`min_addr` and `max_addr` do not change because each Random Generator Core should be able to access the entire range of `min_addr` to `max_addr`.

 ###